 Alcohol, on the other hand, expels an incredible amount of water (a large reason behind the throbbing headache and general suffering that arrives the next day) .
 Consuming alcohol in the summer (especially outdoors) should be limited as far as possible, and compensated for by drinking at least a glass of water for every drink [12, 13].

 #4: Don’t completely avoid the sun

-It’s natural to seek shelter in the heat, but try not to totally avoid the sun, either.
-That’s where we get our vitamin D from.
+It’s natural to seek shelter in the heat, but try not to totally avoid the sun, either – that’s where we get our vitamin D from.

 #5: Avoid eating uncooked foods with questionable freshness

-That said, the latter tends to spoil at a much faster pace during the summer (being conducive to the growth of bacteria), making it a good idea to eat only if its freshness isn’t of a dubious nature.
-It’s especially best to stick to cooked foods at an untried restaurant that doesn’t seem to deserve your trust.
+That said, the raw food tends to spoil at a much faster pace during the summer (being conducive to the growth of bacteria), making it a good idea to eat only if its freshness is guaranteed.
+It’s especially best to stick to cooked foods at a restaurant if their hygiene standards are questionable .